 In addition, many people in Silver City have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Telecommuters are a relatively large percentage of the workforce: 9.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Silver City telecommute to their jobs.
+Overall, about 11.74% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Silver City doesn't have a public transportation system that people use for their commute.

-The per capita income in Silver City in 2022 was $35,603, which is upper middle income relative to Iowa and the nation.
-This equates to an annual income of $142,412 for a family of four.
+The per capita income in Silver City in 2022 was $37,923, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $151,692 for a family of four.
 However, Silver City contains both very wealthy and poor people as well.

 The people who call Silver City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Silver City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Silver City include German, Danish, Irish, Dutch, and Swedish.
+Important ancestries of people in Silver City include German, Danish, Irish, Dutch, and Czech.

 The most common language spoken in Silver City is English.
 Other important languages spoken here include Italian and German/Yiddish.